 They often cause contact dermatitis, various allergies, and can even lead to death.

-When you put the brush applicator back into the bottle it may provoke bacteria growth and your polish can go bad.
+When you put the brush applicator back into the bottle it may provoke bacterial growth and your polish can go bad.

 That’s why every manufacturer has to use some kind of preservative.